American Airlines baggage fees and fare rules

 • Fees are documented only from verifiable, airline-published sources.

-This reference page reflects only the published rows included in the current dataset and their linked source documents.
+This reference reflects the published fee rows and linked source documents available for this airline.